RosettaCommons/documentation/README.md

 Then point your web browser at the following URL: <http://localhost:7364>

-RosettaCommons members can get more informatio [here](https://wiki.rosettacommons.org/index.php/Local_Gollum).
+RosettaCommons members can get more information [here](https://wiki.rosettacommons.org/index.php/Local_Gollum).